 var newIds = ["216553098", "216552958"];

-This is a list of the old article IDs and new article IDs.
-Add your article IDs here.
-To find an article ID, view the article in your browser (or the URL from your analytics platform).
+Add your article IDs instead of the ones above.
+To find an article ID, view the article in your browser.
 The URL will look similar to this:

 https://[YOURSUBDOMIAN].zendesk.com/hc/en-us/articles/203664386-Help-Center-guide-for-agents-and-end-users

-Be sure to keep these IDs wrapped in quotes, as seen above, and separated by a comma in each case.
-So if you added a new set of redirects, it would look like this:
+Keep these IDs wrapped in quotes, as seen above, and separated by a comma in each case.
+It would look like this:

 var oldIds = ["217352077", "216552968", "216552902"];